-- HTML is a text based programming language used to create Web pages.
-The browser interprets the HTML formatting instructions in the document file found on the Web and displays the document as a Web page. - JavaScript a scripting language that adds basic interactivity to Web pages such as opening new browser windows and checking information entered in online forms. - Applets special programs on Web sites that provide animation, interactivity, and display graphics.
-They are written in the Java programming language.
-These programs can be downloaded quickly and run by most browsers. - Mobile browsers special browser designed to run on portable devices.
-Mobile browsers are displayed on very small screens and special navigational tools are required to conveniently view Web content. - 3.
-Discuss Internet communications including client-based and Web-based e-mail, instant messaging, social networking, blogs, microblogs, Webcasts, podcasts, and wikis.
-Communication is arguably the most popular use for the Internet, both for business and personal usage. - E-mail is a valuable technology, and service providers include Microsoft Outlook, Mozilla Thunderbird, and Google Gmail.
-While e-mail is a powerful tool for communication, a drawback is spam, or unsolicited/unwanted e-mails.
-Spam blockers can help protect and filter these unwelcome e-mails. - Client-based and Web based e-mail - i.
-Client-based e-mail accounts use a special program known as an e-mail client which must be installed on the user's computer. - ii.
-Web-based e-mail accounts do not require an e-mail program to be installed on the user's computer.
-Instead, they use Webmail clients that are located on the e-mail provider's computer.
-This is known as Webmail - Instant messaging allows two or more people to contact each other via direct, realtime communication.
-IM software allows users to see who of their friends are online.
-Most IM programs also include file sharing, video conference, and remote assistance features.
-Some of the most widely used IM programs are AOL's Instant Messenger, Microsoft's MSN Messenger, and Yahoo Messenger. - Social networking sites, such as Facebook and MySpace, allow users to create an online profile to connect with others who have also done so.
-The three basic categories of Facebook users are: individuals, businesses, and communities. - Blogs are personal Websites that users can create to keep in touch with friends and family.
+3. Discuss Internet communications including client-based and Web-based e-mail, text messaging, instant messaging, social networking, blogs, microblogs, Webcasts, podcasts, and wikis.

+Communication is the most popular use for the Internet, both for business and personal usage.

+- E-mail or electronic mail is the transmission of electronic messages over the Internet. - Client-based e-mail accounts use a special program known as an e-mail client which must be installed on the user's computer. - Web-based e-mail accounts do not require an e-mail program to be installed on the user's computer.
+Instead, they use Webmail clients that are located on the email provider's computer.
+This is known as Webmail.
+For individual use, Webmail is more widely used because it frees the user from installing and maintaining an e-mail client on every computer used to access e-mail.
+With Webmail, you can access your e-mail from any computer anywhere that has Internet access. - Text messaging, also known as texting, is the process of sending a short electronic message typically less than 160 characters using a wireless network to another person who views the message on a mobile device such as a smartphone. - Instant messaging allows two or more people to contact each other via direct, live communication.
+To use instant messaging, you register with an instant messaging server and then specify a list of friends.
+Whenever you connect to the Internet, special software informs your messaging server that you are online.
+In response, the server will notify you if any of your friends are online.
+At the same time, it notifies your friends that you are online.
+You can then send messages directly back and forth to one another.
+Most instant messaging programs also include video conferencing features, file sharing, and remote assistance. - Social networking is one of the fastest-growing and most significant Web 2.0 applications.
+Social networking sites focus on connecting people and organizations that share a common interest or activity.
+These sites typically provide a wide array of tools that facilitate meeting, communicating, and sharing.
+There are hundreds of social networking sites.
+Three of the best known are Facebook, Google+, and LinkedIn. - Blogs are personal Websites that users can create to keep in touch with friends and family.
 Some blogs can contain professional subject matter (e.g., reviewers, critics, journalists), but many are simply online diaries for personal information.
 Blog entries are arranged with the most recent entry first.
 Two of the most widely used blog sites are Blogger and WordPress. - Microblogs are designed to keep friends and family up-to-date with short sentences, rather than longer posts in a traditional blog site.
 The popular microblogging site is Twitter. - Webcasts deliver media content such as music and movies over the Internet.
 Webcasts use streaming technology in which audio and video files are continuously downloaded to the computer while the user is listening to and/or viewing the file content.
 Once the Webcast is completed, there are no files remaining on the user's computer.
 Webcasts typically broadcast live events.